oomek/attractplus/Layouts.md

         {
         }

-     If provided, this function will get called repeatedely with chunks of the command output in `op`.
+     If provided, this function will get called repeatedly with chunks of the command output in `op`.
 NOTE: `op` is not necessarily aligned with the start and the end of the lines of output from the command.
 In any one call `op` may contain data from multiple lines and that may begin or end